 ACADEMIC PROGRAM

-There are three academic qualifications available from the studies at PRS: Diploma of Theology, Bachelor of Divinity, and Bachelor of Theology.
-The requirements are given below.
-Students, who do not complete all the requirements of either the Diploma of Theology or the Bachelor of Divinity programs, are awarded an internal Certificate of Theology confirming that they have passed a number of courses of study.
+There are two academic programs available at P.R.S.: Diploma of Theology, and Bachelor of Divinity.
+The requirements for each program are given below.
+This refers to the Diploma of Theology or the Bachelor of Divinity programs.

 DIPLOMA OF THEOLOGY